This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 When you are making a sauce or a dressing, I still use fresh herbs.
 Certain recipes still require fresh herbs as it will taste better.

-How long does Dried Parsley Last?
+How Long Does Dried Parsley Last?

 If dried and stored properly, dried herbs including parsley will last for about 1 to 3 years.
 Storing your dried herbs in mason jars or in a spice container always helps to keep them fresh longer.